 Language Knowing about the English language Literature Understanding, appreciating, responding to, analysing and creating literature Literacy Expanding the repertoire of English usage Language variation and change Focus: Languages and dialects are constantly evolving due to historical, social and cultural changes, demographic movements and technological innovations.
 These factors, and new virtual communities and environments, continue to affect the nature and spread of English.
-Focus: Ideas and viewpoints about events, issues and characters that are expressed by authors in texts are drawn from and shaped by different historical, social and cultural contexts.
+Focus: · Ideas and viewpoints about events, issues and characters that are expressed by authors in texts are drawn from and shaped by different historical, social and cultural contexts.
 Texts in context Focus: Texts from different cultures or historical periods may reveal different patterns in how they narrate, inform and persuade.
 These sub-strands are concerned with historical, social and cultural contexts and change.
 Language for interaction Focus: Language used by individuals varies according to their social setting and the relationships between the participants.
 Accents and styles of speech and idiom are part of the creation and expression of personal and social identities.
 Responding to literature Focus: Identify personal ideas, experiences and opinions about literary texts and discuss them with others.
 Recognise areas of agreement and difference, and how to develop and refine interpretations through discussion and argument.
-Interacting with others Focus: • Use language patterns to express ideas and key concepts to develop and defend arguments, individually and in groups. • Promote a point of view by designing, rehearsing and delivering spoken and written presentations and appropriately selecting and sequencing linguistic and multimodal elements.
-These sub-strands are concerned with: listening and speaking/signing interaction with others developing and presenting discussions and arguments.
+Interacting with others Focus: Use language patterns to express ideas and key concepts to develop and defend arguments, individually and in groups.
+Promote a point of view by designing, rehearsing and delivering spoken and written presentations and appropriately selecting and sequencing linguistic and multimodal elements.
+These sub-strands are concerned with: Iistening and speaking/signing interaction with others developing and presenting discussions and arguments.

-Language Knowing about the English language Literature Understanding, appreciating, responding to, analysing and creating literature Literacy Expanding the repertoire of English usage Text structure and organisation Examining literature Focus: Interpreting, analysing and evaluating Focus: Texts are structured to achieve particular purposes.
+Language Knowing about the English language Literature Understanding, appreciating, responding to, analysing and creating literature Literacy Expanding the repertoire of English usage Text structure and organisation Examining literature Interpreting, analysing and evaluating Focus: Texts are structured to achieve particular purposes.
 Language is used to create texts that are cohesive and coherent.
 Texts about specialised topics contain more complex language patterns and features.
-Authors guide the readers/viewers through the text through effective use of resources at the level of the whole text, the paragraph and the sentence.
-Explain and analyse the ways in which stories, characters, settings and experiences are reflected in particular literary genres and discuss the appeal of these genres.
-Compare and appraise the ways authors use language and literary techniques and devices to influence readers.
-Understand, interpret, discuss and evaluate how certain stylistic choices can create multiple layers of interpretation and effect.
-Comprehend what is read and viewed by applying growing contextual, semantic, grammatical and phonic knowledge.
-Develop more sophisticated processes for interpreting, analysing, evaluating and critiquing ideas, information and issues from a variety of sources.
-Explore the ways conventions and structures are used in written, digital, multimedia and cinematic texts to entertain, inform and persuade These sub-strands are concerned with interpreting, analysing and evaluating texts.
+Authors guide the readers/viewers Focus: Explain and analyse the ways in which stories, characters, settings and experiences are reflected in particular literary genres and discuss the appeal of these genres.
+Compare and appraise the ways authors use language and literary techniques and devices to Focus: Comprehend what is read and viewed by applying growing contextual, semantic, grammatical and phonic knowledge.
+Develop more sophisticated processes for interpreting, analysing, evaluating and critiquing ideas, information and issues from a and devices to influence readers.